The Children and Young People Health Outcomes Forum

-In January 2012, Rt Hon Andrew Lansley MP, the previous Secretary of State for Health in England, established the first Children and Young People’s Health Outcomes Forum.
-The forum was tasked with developing a Children and Young People’s Health Outcomes Strategy for the NHS in England.
+In January 2012, Rt Hon Andrew Lansley MP, the previous Secretary of State for Health in England, established the first Children and Young People’s Health Outcomes Forum (CYPHOF).
+The CYPHOF was tasked with developing a children and young people’s health outcomes strategy for the NHS in England.

-The work of the Forum has been wide-ranging, embracing all of children and young people’s healthcare across all ages.
-The final report of the Forum looks at indicators to improve the health outcomes of all children and the systems and structures needed within the NHS to achieve them.
+The work of the CYPHOF has been wide-ranging, embracing all of children and young people’s healthcare across all ages.
+Its first report looked at indicators to improve the health outcomes of all children and the systems and structures needed within the NHS to achieve them.

-The Forum report contains four recommendations for new cross-cutting outcome indicators which have potential implications for children’s palliative care:
+This report contained four recommendations for new cross-cutting outcome indicators which have potential implications for children’s palliative care:

 - Time from first NHS presentation to diagnosis or start of treatment